-Some writers can at times wonder if they’re ‘good enough’.
+Some writers can, at times, wonder if they’re ‘good enough’.
 Are they fulfilling their clients’ expectations?
 They may occasionally doubt their writing skills and ability.
 I think it goes with the territory.

 They may take on a project they’ve never done before.
 Yep, doubts surface.